 Propagation loss using Recommendation ITU-R P.528-5 – A propagation prediction method for aeronautical mobile and radionavigation services using the VHF, UHF, and SHF bands.
 The time percentage of 5% is used.

-The altitude of Radiolocation is at 8.5 km above the Earth’s surface.
+The altitude of radiolocation is at 8.5 km above the Earth’s surface.
 The altitude of the RAS is at 100 m above the Earth’s surface.

-The centre frequency of Radiolocation is 16.35 GHz.
+The centre frequency of radiolocation is 16.35 GHz.
 The centre frequency of the RAS is 15.375 GHz.

-The FDR value between Radiolocation and RAS receiver is 70 dB.
+The FDR value between radiolocation and RAS receiver is 70 dB.

-The Radiolocation aircraft is randomized within a 100 km radius of the RAS system.
+The radiolocation aircraft is randomized within a 100 km radius of the RAS system.

 The antenna pattern for a transmitting aircraft can be modelled using Recommendation ITU-R M.1851 cosine square pattern.
-The antenna for the RAS system is based on Rec ITU-R SA.509-3.
+The antenna for the RAS system is based on Recommendation ITU-R SA.509-3.

-The pointing angle of the Radiolocation transmitting antenna is randomized ±45° horizontally, and +5° to −45° vertically.
+The pointing angle of the radiolocation transmitting antenna is randomized ±45° horizontally, and +5° to −45° vertically.

 The pointing angle of the RAS receiver antenna is randomized between 0° to 360° horizontally, and 0 to +90° vertically.